The Theory of Economic Complexity: The Multi Capability Model

 \\

-To avoid over-parameterizing the model too early, and to simplify our exploration, we will begin by discussing the case in which these probabilities are independent of the capability and of each other.
+To avoid over-parameterizing the model too early, and to simplify our exploration, we will begin with the case in which these probabilities are independent of the capability index and of each other, and where the pre-factor $A_{cp}$ is constant.
 That is:\\

-\\ Which reduces to a well-known binomial form\footnote{While this form looks relatively simple, even the solution for $N_b=2$ can result in a mathematical form that is substantially more complicated than the one for the single-capability model.
+\\ which reduces to a well-known binomial form\footnote{While this form looks relatively simple, even the solution for $N_b=2$ can result in a mathematical form that is substantially more complicated than the one for the single-capability model.
 In fact, after some algebra one can show that the condition for $R_{cp}\geq1$ in the $N_b=2$ case is:

 }:\\ \\